Appendix E

 2. Should the complaint not be resolved informally, the complainant may formalize the complaint; a written and signed complaint should be filed with the appropriate official within one (1) calendar year from the initial report as follows:

 a.
-If the accused is a faculty member, the complaint shall be filed with the Provost who shall forward the complaint to the Faculty Personnel Council.
-Should the accused or the accuser be a member of the Faculty Personnel Council, s/he shall recuse him/herself from the adjudication process.
+If the accused is a faculty member, the complaint shall be filed with the Vice President for Academic Affairs and Provost who shall forward the complaint to the Faculty Personnel Committee.
+Should the accused or the accuser be a member of the Faculty Personnel Committee, s/he shall recuse him/herself from the adjudication process.

 b.
-If the accused is a staff member, cabinet member (except the Provost), student, or the President, the Provost will assist the faculty-complainant in filing the complaint according to the guidelines of the Personnel Policy Manual and/or the Student Handbook.
-If the accused or the accuser is the Provost, the President shall assist the faculty-complainant in filing the complaint according to the Personnel Policy Manual.
+If the accused is a staff member, cabinet member (except the Vice President for Academic Affairs and Provost), student, or the President, the Vice President for Academic Affairs and Provost will assist the faculty-complainant in filing the complaint according to the guidelines of the Personnel Policy Manual and/or the Student Handbook.
+If the accused or the accuser is the Vice President for Academic Affairs and Provost, the President shall assist the faculty-complainant in filing the complaint according to the Personnel Policy Manual.

 d.
-Should the Council rule against the accused and/or recommend any action they will communicate their recommendation to the Provost (or President if the accused is the Provost), who will affirm or deny the judgment and/or the recommendation and will issue a statement of the decision to the Council and to all parties in the complaint.
+Should the Council rule against the accused and/or recommend any action they will communicate their recommendation to the Vice President for Academic Affairs and Provost (or President if the accused is the Vice President for Academic Affairs and Provost), who will affirm or deny the judgment and/or the recommendation and will issue a statement of the decision to the Council and to all parties in the complaint.
 A recommendation of remedial action may include, but is not limited to, the following: no action taken, a warning, documentation in the individual's permanent personnel record, or dismissal of the employee.

 e.
-Should the Council dismiss the charges, they will communicate their recommendation to the Provost (or President if the accused is the Provost), who will affirm or deny the judgment and will communicate the decision to the Council and to all parties in the complaint.
+Should the Council dismiss the charges, they will communicate their recommendation to the Vice President for Academic Affairs and Provost (or President if the accused is the Vice President for Academic Affairs and Provost), who will affirm or deny the judgment and will communicate the decision to the Council and to all parties in the complaint.
 A statement of dismissal of charges will be issued to all parties involved.

 f.
 All paperwork associated with investigation and resolution of the complaint shall be maintained in a confidential file in the Office of the President for the duration of the employment of the accused and accuser and one additional year.